sysadminmike/couch-to-postgres/README.md

 I dont think works with _attachments - or is ignoring them - as they are in couch and I think postgres is more use manipulating/generating reports/ad hoc queries on the data rather than dealing with attahments.

+Look at: https://www.npmjs.com/package/forever for keeping client up in case of issue
 -----

 Note: On pgsql-http module install: